 This was achieved by digging out under the building, and in the process creating another area “The Basement”, for general retailing.
 Male and female toilets were constructed at the front of this area, and a disabled toilet and baby change facilities were also built in the shell of an old storeroom and a computer server room in another.
 The toilets and server room are accessed by a new staircase in the northern wing, with lightly attached railings in stainless steel with yacht rigging.
 This same railing is now along the edge of the stage.

-The old kitchen, in poor condition, was removed and replaced by a smaller commercial kitchen for the Café / Coffee Shop which is now on site and serves tea, coffee, cold drinks, cakes and light lunches.
-A special blend of Ludos coffee is available.
+The old kitchen, in poor condition, was removed and replaced by a smaller commercial kitchen for use with a Café / Coffee Shop in the future.

 Large sections of solid plaster to the arches and rendered masonry walls, as well as the substantial square columns with square capitals and barley twists, were repaired in the traditional manner.
 Cracks and large chips to various plaster surfaces were sympathetically restored to give an appearance appropriate to a 115 year old building.